Rosli Dhoby

-Rosli Dhobi (18 March 1932–2 March 1950) also Rosli Dhoby, was a Sarawakian nationalist from Sibu of mixed Malay-Melanau descent during the British crown colony era in that state.
+Rosli Dhoby (18 March 1932 – 2 March 1950) also Rosli Dhobi, was a Sarawakian nationalist from Sibu of mixed Malay-Melanau descent during the British crown colony era in that state.

 He was a member leader of the Rukun 13, an active organisation in the anti-cession movement of Sarawak, along with Morshidi Sidek, Awang Rambli Deli and Bujang Suntong.
 It was a secret cell organisation, composed of nationalists, which carried out assassinations of officers of the British colonial government in Sarawak.
 He was well known for his assassination of Duncan George Stewart, the second governor of colonial Sarawak, in 1949.

 Early life and education

-Rosli Dhobi was born on 18 March 1932 at House No. 94, Kampung Pulo in Sibu, as the second child cum elder son in a washerman's family.
-His father, Dhobi bin Buang was an ethnic local Sibu Malay who had ancestral roots in Kalimantan, Indonesia and was a descendant of Raden ranked nobles.
+Rosli Dhoby was born on 18 March 1932 at House No. 94, Kampung Pulo in Sibu, as the second child and elder son in a washerman's family.
+His father, Dhoby bin Buang was an ethnic local Sibu Malay who had ancestral roots in Kalimantan, Indonesia and was a descendant of Raden ranked nobles.
 His mother, Habibah binti Haji Lamit, came from a Sambas Malay family that was settled for a long time in Mukah which intermingled with the local native Melanau population.
 Rosli had an elder sister, Fatimah (1927–2019) and a younger brother, Ainnie (born 1934).
-Little is known about his early life although his friends regard Rosli as an approachable person despite his quietness.
-Rosli was soft-spoken, respects the elders, and humble.
+Little is known about his early life, although his friends regarded Rosli as an approachable person despite his quietness.
+Rosli was soft-spoken, was noted to have respected his elders, and was described as humble.
 Rosli also had a girlfriend named Ani.

 Rosli worked at the Sarawak Public Works Department (PWD).

 In 1949, Rosli resigned from government service when the colonial government issued Circular No 9.
 At 16 years old, Rosli attended morning classes at a Methodist school as a standard 6 pupil.
-Rosli became a teacher at the Sekolah Rakyat Sibu religious school in the evenings.
+Rosli became a teacher at the Sekolah Rakyat Sibu religious school, giving classes in the evenings.